epam/edp-install/docs/user-guide/application.md

 2. To enable Jira integration, on the **Edit Codebase** page do the following:

-   - mark the **Integrate with Jira server** checkbox and fill in the necessary fields;
+   - mark the **Integrate with Jira server** check box and fill in the necessary fields;
    - click the **Proceed** button to apply the changes;
    - navigate to Jenkins and add the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also add the _commit-validate_ stage in the Code-Review pipeline.
+Also add the _commit-validate_ stage in the Code Review pipeline.

 3. To disable Jira integration, on the **Edit Codebase** page do the following:

-   - unmark the **Integrate with Jira server** checkbox;
+   - unmark the **Integrate with Jira server** check box;
-   - click the **Proceed** button to apply the changes;
+   - click the Proceed button to apply the changes;
    - navigate to Jenkins and remove the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also remove the _commit-validate_ stage in the Code-Review pipeline.
+Also remove the _commit-validate_ stage in the Code Review pipeline.

 As a result, the necessary changes will be applied.

 ## Remove Branch

 In order to remove the added branch with the corresponding record in the Admin Console database, do the following:

 1. Navigate to the Branches block by clicking the application name link in the Applications list;
 2. Click the delete icon related to the necessary branch: